-Magento is unique and often used by more notable brands due to its scalability and features.
+Magento is unique and often used by major brands due to its scalability and breadth of features.
 Magento 2 requires specialist knowledge and technical understanding for it to perform and run optimally.
 As I’ve completed four exams in Magento 2, I’m comfortable working on all types of Magento projects and carrying out Magento migrations.

 Magento 1 will reach ‘End of Life’ in June 2020.
-After June 2020 Magento 1 will no longer be supported by Adobe meaning that security and performance updates will stop, many of the extensions may also stop receiving updates.
-Which could leave your eCommerce website in a vulnerable position.
+After June 2020, Magento 1 will no longer be supported by Adobe.
+That means that security and performance updates will stop and many of the extensions may also stop receiving updates.
+All of which could leave your eCommerce website in a vulnerable position.

-It’s a great time to start thinking about your Magento 1 to Magento 2 migration.
-If Magento hasn’t quite ticked all the boxes for you another platform such as WooCommerce could potentially be an option.
+It’s a great time to start thinking about migrating your Magento 1 site to Magento 2.
+If Magento hasn’t quite ticked all the boxes for you, then another platform, such as WooCommerce, could potentially be an option.

 Freelance Magento Developer

-Being a Magento freelancer, I’m able to work on existing Magento websites or as a new project.
+Being a Magento freelancer, I’m able to work on existing Magento websites or new projects.
 As a new project, I can produce the strategy, design, and custom Magento development.
-I can also import products helping you populate your eCommerce website much quicker If required.
+I can also import products, helping you to populate your eCommerce website much quicker if required.